gildas/go-logger/README.md

 }
 ```

 The call to `Record(key, value)` creates a new `Logger` object.
 So, they are like Russian dolls when it comes down to actually writing the log message to the output stream.
-In other words, `Record` are collected from their parent's `Logger` back to the original `Logger`.
+In other words, `Record` objects are collected from their parent's `Logger` back to the original `Logger`.

 For example:
 ```go